Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Use a Stand-Assist Strap

-Stand-assist straps are used to quietly pull yourself into standing position and to slowly lower yourself back into the low seat position of your fishing kayak with ease.
+Stand-assist straps are used to quietly pull yourself into a standing position and to slowly lower yourself back into the low seat position of your fishing kayak with ease.
 I want to emphasize quietly.
 Awkwardly knocking around while getting up and down in your kayak will spook the fish.

 If your kayak didn’t come with one, Jackson Kayak has a stand-assist strap that can be added with ease.